andrico1234/graphcms-post-finisher/README.md

 }
 ```

 So there's some syntax in my query that we haven't come across yet.
 The first being the ability for Gatsby to format a time string inside of the query.
 This is functionality we get automatically when we set a field in GraphCMS with a type of date/time.
 This is the time format I've chosen for my site, but you can experiment and choose your own.
+We're also pulling back the `eventTimeDifferenceFromPresent` which is going to return a negative number if the date is in the past, or a positive number if the date is in the future.
+This will be very helpful when getting our past/future button working at the end.

 If we want to separate our past events from our future events, we'll need an unprocessed date string to make the comparison.
 Because GraphQL doesn't allow us to request two fields with the same name in the same object.
 So you can see that I've renamed the second `eventTime` using the syntax `requestedFieldAlias:requestedField`.
 The alias can be any name you want it to be, and this will reflect on the data we retrieve back from the query.